The best LGBTQ+ games to make you feel the love

 Developers: Secret Lab, Infinite Fall

-Platform(s): PS4, Xbox One, Switch, PC, iOS
+Platform(s): PS4, PS5, Xbox One, Xbox Series X/S, Switch, PC, iOS

 Mae leads a deceptively quiet small-town existence, where the truth comes out under cover of darkness.
-She's drawn into solving a Twin Peaksian mystery quite by accident, through her efforts to reintegrate with her old friends and neighbours as a college dropout recently moving back to her hometown.
+She's drawn into solving a Twin Peaksian mystery quite by accident, through her efforts to reintegrate with her old friends and neighbors as a college dropout recently moving back to her hometown.
 The LGBTQ+ characters of this modern cult classic often feel several steps behind in life, a painfully relatable state to people who were closeted, knowingly or otherwise, in their teens.
 Mae is pansexual with several queer friends, but this takes a realistic back seat to their search for purpose in suburban life.

 2. Baldur's Gate 3